 Data Capture and Classification

-The S-129 Data Classification and Encoding Guide (DCEG) gives guidance for how to encode UKCM datasets for the various stages of a journey to and through a UKCM area.
+The S-129 Data Classification and Encoding Guide (DCEG) gives guidance for how to encode UKCM datasets for the various stages of a journey to and through a UKCM Operational Area.
 The document can be found in Annex A.

 Maintenance

-Dataset maintenance is dependent on local conditions and the policies of the UKCM service provider.
-Typically, a ship would be sent several UKCM information products during a transit of a UKCM area in order to ensure the ship has correct and up-to-date UKCM information.
+Dataset maintenance is dependent on local conditions and the policies of the UKCM Service Provider.
+Typically, a ship would be sent several UKCM information products during a transit of a UKCM Operational Area in order to ensure the ship has correct and up-to-date UKCM information.

 Maintenance and Update Frequency

-In the pre-planning use case the UKCM service may simply compute a tidal window based on predicted tide, forecast navigable depths (including safety/manoeuvrability margins) ship maximum draught, speed and squat predictions, other forecast environmental conditions and standard assumed route.
-In this pre-planning scenario, the UKCM service could only return a single dataset and generally no updates would be required until approximately 24 hours before the time when the ship enters the UKCM area.
+In the pre-planning use case the UKCM Service may simply compute a tidal window based on predicted tide, forecast navigable depths (including safety/manoeuvrability margins) ship maximum draught, speed and squat predictions, other forecast environmental conditions and standard assumed route.
+In this pre-planning scenario, the UKCM Service could only return a single dataset and generally no updates would be required until closer to the time of the ship entering the UKCM Operational Area (for example, 24 hours prior).

-About 24 hours before the time when the ship enters the UKCM area the ship will need a more detailed passage plan, which will be updated more frequently.
-Depending on the variability of the observed and forecast conditions in the UKCM area, the update frequency might range between 10 minutes to 60 minutes.
+Closer to the time of the ship entering the UKCM Operational Area, the ship will need a more detailed passage plan, which will be updated more frequently.
+Depending on the variability of the observed and forecast conditions in the UKCM Operational Area, the update frequency might range between 10 minutes to 60 minutes.

-As the ship is approaching the UKCM area, more up-to-date information will be required and UKCM product datasets may be updated as frequently as every five to ten minutes.
+As the ship is approaching the UKCM Operational Area, more up-to-date information will be required and UKCM product datasets may be updated as frequently as, for example, every five to ten minutes.

 Data Source

-Data sources used when creating UKCM product datasets can vary with each UKCM area.
-Source information can include high definition bathymetric data, observed or forecast water level, current, tidal stream, and observed or forecast climatic data.
+Data sources used when creating UKCM product datasets can vary with each UKCM Operational Area.
+Source information can include high-definition bathymetric data, observed or forecast water level, current, tidal stream, and observed or forecast climatic data.
 This information is combined into a model that contains ship details such as draughts, speed and position to create UKCM product datasets that are individually tailored for each ship.

 Production Process

-The production process of UKCM product datasets will vary depending on the environmental sensors used in each UKCM area and may also vary depending on the stage of a ship’s passage.
+The production process of UKCM product datasets will vary depending on the environmental sensors used in each UKCM Operational Area and may also vary depending on the stage of a ship’s passage.

 Portrayal